-All research analysts post relevant data on all the stocks they analyse into Research Workspace, which is retained in a secure drive on Longview's servers and may be accessed by Compliance.
+All research analysts post relevant data on all the stocks they analyse into the Research Database, which is retained in a secure drive on Longview's servers and may be accessed by Compliance.
 Data posted includes models, company reports, notes on meetings with the company or with sell-side analysts, price targets, fair values and earnings and cash flow estimates.
-In addition, Research Workspace provides a history of our stock analysis.
+In addition, the Research Database provides a history of our stock analysis.

-Material research conclusions are discussed within the Research team including the CIO.
-Once decisions have been made and approved in Research Meetings these are also recorded on Research Workspace.
+Material research conclusions are discussed with the Research team and the CIO.
+Once decisions have been made and approved in Research Meetings these are also recorded on the Research Database.